jthegedus/firebase-functions-es6-example/README.md

 yarn deploy
 ```
 N.B.: You will need to connect the project to your Firebase project.
 Edit the name in [.firebaserc](https://github.com/jthegedus/firebase-functions-es6-example/blob/master/.firebaserc)

+## A note on Code Compatibility
+Everything was tested on Ubuntu 17.04.
+If you wish for Windows native support please [submit an issue](https://github.com/jthegedus/firebase-functions-es6-example/issues/new) so we can work on a Windows branch.
+Please report any macOS errors as I do not have access to a device to test.
+[My development environment can be found here](https://github.com/jthegedus/dotfiles).